bleonheart/Lilia/documentation/docs/meta/entity.md

 **Purpose**

-Checks the internal `m_bLocked` flag for door entities.
+Checks the internal `m_bLocked` flag for door entities, falling back to the `locked` field if necessary.

 **Parameters**